vyshnav20157/Career-Counseling-QA-System-with-Realtime-Communication/ReadMe.md

     ###### To get the answer in audio format:

     Send a GET request to /get_answer_audio like below.
-Ensure you have asked a question first using /ask_question.
+Ensure you have asked a question first using `/ask_question`.
     `curl -X GET http://127.0.0.1:5000/get_answer_audio --output answer.mp3`<br><br>

 3. **Audio Recording Script**

    Open the application to change the time that the audio is recorded.
 Default is 5 seconds.
    Run the file by typing the following in any CLI:
-   `python Record_Audio.py`
+   `python Record_Audio.py` <br><br>

+4. **Using the Server of SocketIO based Flask Application**

+   The socketserver.py script is an extension of the Flask application, which introduces real-time communication using Flask-SocketIO.
+This allows the application to handle both text and audio inputs from a client, process them, and send responses back in real-time.
+   Use the following CLI command to start the server on one terminal `python SocketServer.py`
+   Wait a while as the server starts and gets hosted.<br><br>

+5. **Using the Client of the SocketIO based Flask Application**

+   The socketclient.py script serves as a client that communicates with the socketserver.py server using SocketIO.
+   After the server has been hosted, use the following CLI command to start the client on another terminal `python SocketClient.py`
+   It will bring up a menu to choose between input types.
+Then choose which option between textual and audio output.
+Then you will be prompted to write or speak the query as per your input type.

 ## Explanation of Models used